Lawn Surgeon: Transplanting Old Grass To Your Low Spots

 That’s right.
 We’ve found another way to repair your low spots and it’s totally epic.
 “Why?”
 We hear you whisper from a quizzical face.

 Ahh, good question and the answer is: for a bit of fun.
 No. We’re kidding.
-By recycling your old grass, you’re also recycling the biomass and that will give you one heck of a headstart when it comes to faster lawn repair.
+By recycling your old grass, you’re also recycling the biomass.
+That will give you one heck of a headstart when it comes to faster lawn repair.

 Pull on your surgeon gloves n’ scrubs and make sure you remove your patches of old grass carefully so they can be recycled.
 If you’ve got a steady hand and abundance of patience, this can be done with nothing more than a flat-head spade.
 However, if you can get your hands on a manual turf cutter, then get your hands on one because this will get the job done way more quickly and neatly (and in long strips too).